cosmos/cosmos-sdk/docs/architecture/adr-057-app-wiring-1.md

 func provideBankModule(config types.Module, inputs) (outputs, error) { ... }
 ```

+Note that in this module, a module configuration object *cannot* register different dependency providers based on the
+configuration.
+This is intentional because it allows us to know globally which modules provide which dependencies.
+This
+can help us figure out issues with missing dependencies in an app config if the needed modules are loaded at runtime.
+In cases where required modules are not loaded at runtime, it may be possible to guide users to the correct module if
+through a global Cosmos SDK module registry.

 ### Application to existing SDK modules

 So far we have described a system which is largely agnostic to the specifics of the SDK such as store keys, `AppModule`,